 The first one talks of Gurus, Masters, and Saints.
 The second view talks about abandoning all so-called Teachers, and standing on your own feet.

-But in the end… you see, the first way of looking at things leads to the second one.
-Because after so-called “Enlightenment” or “Self-realization”… it’s in fact “the others,” “the students and disciples” who “pick up” the words of a Self-Realized human being making it the first way of looking at things.
+But you see, the second way of looking at things leads to the first one.
+Because after so-called Enlightenment or Self-Realization, it’s in fact “the others,” “the students and disciples” who pick up the words of a Self-Realized being making it the first way of looking at things.

 That is, it’s “the others” who create Gurus, scriptures, rules, and stances from out the realization and expression from him or her who finally ended up following and realizing the second view.